vmware-archive/projectmonitor/README.md

     brew install memcached

 After you have successfully installed memcached follow the instructions to run it.

-### Set up Vagrant
-[Vagrant](http://www.vagrantup.com/) automatically sets up virtual machines to run Jenkins.
-First install VirtualBox.
-Then run the following commands to set it up.

-    vagrant up

-Useful commands

-    vagrant ssh
-    vagrant halt
-    vagrant provision
-    vagrant destroy #If you just halt, it will not rebuild everything from scratch

-Once the VM has started, services will be available at `192.168.33.10`.

 ### Authentication support
 #### IP Whitelist